NickP-real/fast-graduation-FrontEnd/README.md

 # Fast Graduation Frontend

 This is only frontend part of the "Fast Graduation" project using Nextjs.
-This project is a term project of 204361 Software Engineering, Chiang Mai University, Thailand
+This project is a term project of 204361 Software Engineering, Chiang Mai University, Thailand.

+## What is Fast Graduation

+Fast graduation is a web application for recommending the course that should be enroll for super senior student to graduate as soon as possible.

 ## Requirement